Widows (2018 film): Box office

 Widows grossed $42.4 million in the United States and Canada, and $33.6 million in other territories, for a total worldwide gross of $76 million, against a production budget of $42 million.

 In the United States and Canada, Widows was released alongside Fantastic Beasts: The Crimes of Grindelwald and Instant Family, and was projected to gross $12–18 million from 2,803 theaters in its opening weekend.
 It grossed $4.2 million on its first day, including $600,000 from Thursday night previews.
 It ended up making $12.3 million over the weekend, finishing fifth at the box office.
 Deadline Hollywood stated that the low debut was because of a "lack of urgency" in the advertising, and that the studio should not have relied on the good reviews alone to sell the film.
 Other publications, including Business Insider, said the film should have been released outside the busy November frame, and that the perceived marketing toward specifically African-American audiences, and its R-rating, limited the film's appeal.
 In its second weekend, the film dropped 33% to $8.2 million (and $10.5 million total over the five-day Thanksgiving frame), finishing eighth, and then made $4.4 million in its third weekend.

-About the box-office and the movie’s reception, Actress Cynthia Erivo said: “There’s something that’s super messy about ‘Widows,’ which I loved.
-There’s an expectation of a heist movie to be slick and tidy, and it just wasn’t that.
-I think that was its charm, but I’m not sure that everyone quite understood that.
-But maybe we’re getting to a place where people will.”
+Discussing the box office and audience reception, star Cynthia Erivo said: "There's something that's super messy about Widows, which I loved.
+There's an expectation of a heist movie to be slick and tidy, and it just wasn't that.
+I think that was its charm, but I'm not sure that everyone quite understood that.
+But maybe we're getting to a place where people will."